 Training providers are pivoting to online…

 Unsurprisingly, 98% of our respondents said they have been affected by COVID, and 40% have cancelled or deferred face-to-face courses.
-Others have made an immediate pivot to live online webinars, with 83% of respondents saying they expect to adopt this method of training within the next 12 months.
+Others have made an immediate pivot to remote live online webinars, with 83% of respondents saying they expect to adopt this method of training within the next 12 months.
 We’re also seeing a secondary shift to adopt blended learning (75%), and self-paced elearning (62%), as businesses continue to transition.
 When we asked the same question six months ago the results were significantly different – 40% more training providers are looking to move online in 2020, than in 2019.

 The real-time activity we’re seeing in the back-end here at Arlo supports this anecdotal feedback.
 In March, we saw a 285% increase in live online courses scheduled by training providers compared to the month of Feb, and that number is continuing to grow.

 … and the market is responding